cakebatterandsprinkles/portfolio-gatsby/src/posts/42-typescript_react.md

     </p>
   )
 }

-// Note: FC is short for FunctionComponent, and you React.FC is the same thing as React.FunctionComponent.
+// Note: FC is short for FunctionComponent, and React.FC is the same thing as React.FunctionComponent.
 ```

 Now that the TypeScript compiler knows that the ChildComponent is a React function component, it can have additional built-in properties like `propTypes`, `displayName`, `defaultProps`, and `contextTypes`.